 For each variable you want to model you should consider three basic scenarios: high, low and medium, the latter referring to continuing business as usual.

 The trick to coming up with those scenarios is to make them very different.
 Make the high scenario a true, blue sky best case—your business is firing on all cylinders.
 Conversely, the low scenario should mean your business is facing significant challenges.
 The medium scenario should be something in between: business continuing along the planned status quo, without any drastic market changes.

 To illustrate the high, medium and low scenarios against the levers most likely to be top of mind for today’s finance teams, consider the following examples:

 - High: Based on sales accelerating, and demand spiking—perhaps due to sudden changes in the market.
 It’s a positive use case, but one that can add strain to a company in its own unique ways, perhaps requiring added headcount and/or additional resources to keep up.

 - Medium: Assumes sales continue to grow based on your last period’s actuals.
 This scenario shows how the last period’s sales figures compare to forecasts, and what headcount and other decisions are needed to maintain your current trajectory.

 - Low: Where revenues or costs are challenging and the only planning option involves revisiting your business model across fixed and variable expense structures in addition to revenue streams.

+Do this to show what’s needed from each variable to keep it performing as is.
 There’s no shortage of tools and decision-making models available to you and your finance team in times of uncertainty, but the simplest method of determining your financial health in any situation is a breakeven analysis.
 Whether you use Excel or a more advanced FP&A solution, breakeven analysis identifies what decisions you need to make to continue operating at a cash flow break-even level, including:

 - What’s the minimum sales volume you need to continue operating as a company?